The 2022 Hampton Beach

 All of us were getting pretty hungry so we opted to sit on the balcony at the Purple Urchin.
 It is a great spot to eat lunch and people watch which is inevitable at Hampton.
 You get a bird’s eye view of the Seashell Stage and beach with each meal!

 If you enjoyed this post, feel free to leave a comment below.
+The annual Hampton Beach Sandsculpting Competition is always on my wish list for the year.
 I have another post on the mouthwatering Hampton Beach Seafood Festival which is another great annual event.

 New Hampshire’s Seacoast Region is full of great things to see and do.
 Keep checking back as I add more adventures and content from this area.
 I am looking forward to exploring other beaches and some of the inland treasures within the Seacoast Region.